roycehoe/Big-Ben-Bongs/README.md

 - Create a cron job on a linux server, hosted on DigitalOcean
 - Schedule custom messages to be sent by a telegram bot on a given group chat on push to this repo with Github Actions
+- Use a Protocol class to structurally define telegram menus

 # Perfect is the enemy of the good